aquilesC/aquiles.me/content/scipreneurs/Playbook/06_Developing Entrepreneurial Mindset.md

 ## Steps to Cultivate an Entrepreneurial Mindset

-Transitioning into the entrepreneurial world has taught me the importance of cultivating a specific mindset, one that embraces challenges, that is aware of opportunities and risks.
+Transitioning into the entrepreneurial world has taught me the importance of cultivating a specific mindset, one that embraces challenges, and is aware of opportunities and risks.
 More importantly, it is a mindset that strives in uncertainty, where many won't know how to operate.

 Here are some steps I've found essential in developing this entrepreneurial mindset: